Build business processes with AI

 the problem

-Every business runs on a layer of repetitive, lookup-heavy work that quietly consumes skilled time.
 Answering the same product questions over and over.
 Pulling a number out of a document and writing it into a reply.
 Triaging inbound email.
 Filling the same fields from the same forms.
-None of it is hard — that’s exactly why it’s expensive.
-It’s a knowledgeable person, on a loaded salary, spending hours a week on tasks that follow a pattern.
+None of it is hard — and that’s exactly why it’s expensive.
+Hard problems get noticed and engineered away; easy ones get left on the plate of whoever already handles them, because no one thinks to fix work that anyone can do.
+So it stays with a knowledgeable person, on a loaded salary, spending hours a week on tasks that follow a pattern — a senior rate paid, hour after hour, for work with nothing senior about it.

 The cost is hidden because it never shows up as a line item.
 It’s spread across people who could be doing higher-value work, and across customers who wait hours for an answer that could take seconds.